Powerlearnproject/se-day1-assignment-usanCode/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Answer:
+The main difference between these two methodologies is that :
+-waterfall is a sequential meaning a structured approach .
+Here every phase has to be followed.
+Best when defining how a company has to be organized.
+-agile: is more flexible meaning allowing changes might happen.
+This is ideal in a situation when changes have to be made.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.